 - ACCESS for ELLs 2.0 Overview

 - Implementation Resources

 Why is an annual assessment of English Language Proficiency required?

 An annual English Language Proficiency test is required under No Child Left Behind legislation passed in 2001.
 NCLB indicates that all K-12 English language learners must be assessed annually for English proficiency growth (Title III) and academic progress (Title I).
 School districts receiving Title III grant resources will be held accountable under the Annual Measurable Achievement Objectives (AMAOs) provision of NCLB.
 In addition, the Illinois Administrative Code, Part 228, Section 228.15(e) and 228.25(c) outlines detailed information regarding the English language proficiency required in Illinois.

-The W-APT™ is modeled after the ACCESS for ELLs®, but their purposes differ in important ways.
-The W-APT™ is a screening instrument designed to assess English language proficiency primarily to determine eligibility for and placement within an ELL program.
-The ACCESS for ELLs® is an annual assessment designed to assess student progress in achieving English language proficiency.
-For more information on how these two tests differ visit: http://www.wida.us/assessment/comparing.aspx.
+The W-APT and MODEL are modeled after the ACCESS for ELLs®, but their purposes differ in important ways.
+The W-APT and MODEL are screening instruments designed to assess English language proficiency primarily to determine eligibility for and placement within an ELL program.
+The ACCESS for ELLs is an annual assessment designed to assess student progress in achieving English language proficiency.
+For more information on how these tests differ visit: http://www.wida.us/assessment/comparing.aspx.